How we placed our first stations - Part 1 - The Launch

 Contacts

 We talked a lot about Brick.
-Everyone knows someone who knows someone that can help you build your network and give you a shortcut to a decision-maker.
-Maybe your friend works in a bar?
-Or your distant cousin knows the Head of Operations at a fast food chain?
-Let people know what you are up to and you’ll be surprised how many people are willing and able to help you out!
+Everyone knows someone who may have a connection or can provide a shortcut to a decision-maker.
+Whether it's a friend working in a bar or a distant cousin who knows someone in a fast food chain, it's important to let people know about your venture and seek their support.
+You'll be pleasantly surprised by how many people are willing and able to lend a helping hand!

 LinkedIn/Social media outreach